boyplus/boyplus/README.md

 # Hi there 👋
 My name is Thanaphon Sombonkaeo (Boy).
 I'm an ARMY (BTS fanclub) and my bias is Kim seok-jin.
 ### 🎓 Education
-- I'm currently studying bachelor of Computer Science (English Program) at SIT KMUTT (GPAX: 3.78).
+- I'm currently studying bachelor of Computer Science at SIT KMUTT.
 ### 🔥 Interests
 - I'm interest in Algorithms and Full Stack Web Development.
 I'm familiar with ReactJS, Redux, Node, Mongodb, RBDMS.
-### 🎖 Awards
-- 🥇 Gold medal winner award of Programming Competition Thailand National (67th student craft fair).
-- 🥉 🥉 Bronze medalist 13th and 14th Thailand Olympiad in Informatics (TOI).